bitrise-io/devcenter/_articles/en/reviews/Sign up/Sign in/signing-up-with-email-draft.md

    ![](/img/Sign_up_with_email.jpg)

-   {% include message_box.html type="important" title="Strong passwords" content=" Please note that you must provide a strong password which fulfills the following requirements:
+   Please note that you must provide a strong password which fulfills the following requirements:
    * it should have at least 12 characters
    * at least one upper case character
    * at least one lower case character